 - Cavities or tooth decay.

 If left untreated, many of these conditions can lead to death.
-Up to 15 out of 100 people who have anorexia will eventually die from complications of malnutrition or from suicide.
-1 But restoring healthy eating habits and good nutrition may reverse many of the complications of anorexia.
+Some people may eventually die from complications of malnutrition or from suicide.
+But restoring healthy eating habits and good nutrition may reverse many of the complications of anorexia.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine